Fort Motte

 Fort Motte (Fort Motte Station) was developed first as Mt.
 Joseph Plantation; it was commandeered in 1780 by the British and fortified as a temporary military outpost in what is now South Carolina during the American Revolutionary War.
 It was significant for its military use as a depot for their convoys between Camden and Charleston, which they occupied.
 Located along the Congaree River, it is roughly 90–95 miles from Charleston by 21st-century roadways.
-The British had fortified the big house and surrounds, and it became known as Fort Motte, after Rebecca Brewton Motte, who had been occupying it with her family.
+The British fortified the big house and surrounds, and it became known as Fort Motte, after Rebecca Brewton Motte, who had been occupying it with her family.
 During the Patriot Siege of Fort Motte, the plantation mansion was set on fire.
 The British surrendered at this site.

 After the war, this site was considered for the capital of the newly formed state of South Carolina, before Columbia was chosen.
-Today Fort Motte is the name of an unincorporated village at the nearby crossroads of SH 419 and State Road S-9-13.
+Fort Motte is now an unincorporated village at the nearby crossroads of SH 419 and State Road S-9-13.
 The former area of the plantation house and grounds is known as the Fort Motte Battlefield Site.
 Privately owned, it was listed in the National Register of Historic Places in 1972.

+The Lang Sune Plantation was in the area and is the site of one of the African American burial grounds in Fort Motte.
+Political leaders Samuel L. Duncan and Edward Israel Cain were both from Fort Motte and went on to serve in the state legislature.